GP2Engine/University-Secretariat/README.md

 # University-Secretariat

-A simple Windows Form application, written in C#, that emulates some basic functions of a University's Secretariat.
+A simple Windows Form application, written in C# in collaboration with [billz96](https://github.com/billz96), that emulates some basic functions of a University's Secretariat.
 Such as:

 * Add/Remove/Update student entries